September 21, 2022

 Additional pledges to come in the next month

-Washington, DC – The Global Fund to Fight AIDS, Tuberculosis and Malaria broke records at its seventh financing summit hosted by the United States in New York today, raising $14.25 billion.
-Italy and the United Kingdom, among the Global Fund’s largest contributors, said they would pledge in the coming weeks to push the overall funding amount closer to the $18 billion goal.
+Washington, DC – The Global Fund to Fight AIDS, Tuberculosis and Malaria broke records at its seventh financing summit hosted by the United States in New York today, raising $15.7 billion.

 “Today is historic, breaking records for international investment in global health.
 I want to thank President Biden for hosting this year’s replenishment, and for his steadfast leadership on the Global Fund,” said Chris Collins, president and CEO of Friends of the Global Fight.
 “Today is a global affirmation of the Global Fund’s work.
 We saw major donors, including the majority of G7 countries, substantially increase their pledges even in the midst of multiple global crises.
 That’s impressive, but the world cannot continue to underinvest in ending the AIDS, TB and malaria epidemics.
 We must keep mobilizing funding for the Global Fund to get the resources needed.”